 Tile roofs can last up to 50 years in Arizona.
 However, the tile underlayment (felt/ tar paper) typically lasts 20 to 30 years.
 The tile underlayment will start rotting out when water gets under the roof tiles.
+Tile underlayment is a roofing material that is installed straight to your roof's decking and acts as a waterproofing membrane.

-The most common ways water can get under roof tiles are: clogged valleys/ roof flashing, broken tiles, or the roof tiles were not laid properly.
+The most common ways water can get under roof tiles are: clogged valleys/ roof flashing, broken tiles, or the roof tiles not laid properly.

 Roof tiles are mainly aesthetic and act as a barrier between the tile underlayment and the roof tile.